Your Moment

-Your Moment was a Philippine reality talent competition show and broadcast by ABS-CBN from November 9, 2019, to February 2, 2020, replacing The Voice Kids.
-It was replaced by The Voice Teens.
+Your Moment is a Philippine television reality competition show broadcast by ABS-CBN.
+Hosted by Luis Manzano and Vhong Navarro, it aired on the network's Yes Weekend line up from November 9, 2019, to February 2, 2020, replacing the fourth season of The Voice Kids and was replaced by the second season of The Voice Teens.

 Format

 Billed as the 2-in-1 reality talent competition show, it is known for state-of-the-art innovations such as the revolving immersive set, where the audience and the judges witness their performances from the singing to the dancing stage, and vice versa.
 The judges also evaluate acts' performances using an emotion meter knob which reflect their scores in real time.

 Each performance starts in black-and-white and bursts with lights and color as it progresses, while the judges have to input their scores three times using an emotion meter knob, ranging them from 0% as the lowest to 100% the highest.
 An emotion meter also appears on-screen reflecting the scores given by the judges every time a performance reaches the three time markers (20, 60, and 90 seconds), which indicate the time they can score.